usnistgov/mobile-threat-catalogue/contributing.md

     ![Issue title]({{ site.baseurl }}/img/issue_title.png)

     5. Within the field labelled "Leave a comment", fill out the comment template and provide as much information as possible.
+        a.
+If you are adding a general comment fill out the top half labeled "_General Comment_" and remove the bottom half labeled "_New Threat_".
             - **Threat ID**: If the comment is specific to a given threat, provide the ID for that threat.
 Otherwise, leave this blank.
             - **Type of Comment**: Enter the letter that best describes the nature of your comment:
                     - E - Editorial comments (e.g. spelling, grammar, or formatting)
                     - G - General comments on how information has been presented (e.g. format, organization, phrasing, diction, or terminology)
                     - T - Technical comments on what information has been presented (e.g. correctness of facts, validity of any assumptions or conclusions, level of detail, or contextual relevance)
             - **Proposed Change**: With as much detail as possible, what change should be made.
             - **Justification**: Provide reasoning as to why the proposed change is necessary.
 For technical comments, references to supporting sources is encouraged.
+        b.
+If you are requesting a new threat be added.
+Remove the top half of the template labeled "_General Comment_" and fill out the bottom half labeled "_New Threat_".
+            - **Threat Category**: Identify the category you feel the threat falls under.
+            - **Threat**: Provide a description of the threat.
+            - **Threat Origin**: If possible, provide at least one resource that describes the nature of this threat.
+            - **Exploit Example**: If possible, provide at least one source that evidences the threat has been realized, either in a laboratory setting or in-the-wild.
+            - **CVE Example**: If this threat is related to a published CVE, provide one or more CVE numbers.
+            - **Possible Countermeasures**: Provide any measures that hinder the successful realization of, reduce the impact of, or improve recovery following incidents involving this threat.

     6. Hit “Submit New Issue” and you are done!
     ![Submit issue]({{ site.baseurl }}/img/submit_new_issue.png)